JamesZhang2/Arithmetic-Coding/README.md

 In addition to the Huffman, AC with Fixed Probability (with equal probability for each character), AC with Dirichlet, and AC with Bigram Dirichlet encoding schemes, we also included the size of the original file and the size of the file compressed by `zip`, an industry-standard compression scheme.

-Here are the benchmarking results:
+Here are the benchmarking results (all file sizes are in bytes):

 |                        | alice_full | all_a   | biased_random_50 | biased_random_99 | english_words | random_bits | unif_random |
 |------------------------| ---------- | ------- | ---------------- | ---------------- | ------------- | ----------- | ----------- |